 Tall Oak III: Arkoma STACK System

-Tall Oak Midstream III recently announced the startup and commissioning of the first phase of the buildout of its Arkoma STACK system gathering system.
-Currently the assets include approximately 50 miles of gathering lines, two compressor stations with approximately 12,000 HP of compression capacity and a liquids handling facility with over 5,000 BPD of stabilization capacity.
-The company expects to add an additional 75 miles of gathering lines and at least one additional compressor station in 2019.
+Tall Oak Midstream III is in the first phase of the buildout of its Arkoma STACK gathering system.
+Currently the assets include approximately 125+ miles of gathering lines, four compressor stations with approximately 28,000+ HP of compression capacity and a liquids handling facility with over 5,000 BPD of stabilization capacity.
+The company expects to add an additional 50 miles of gathering lines and at least one additional compressor station in 2019.
 Construction of the Panther Creek cryogenic processing plant is under way and is expected to come into service in May 2019.
 Tall Oak expects to bring the plant into service in April 2019.
 The gas gathering system is located in southeast Oklahoma’s Arkoma STACK play with plans to ultimately span Hughes County and portions of Okfuskee, Okmulgee, Seminole, Pontotoc, Coal, Pittsburg, Atoka and McIntosh counties.